tychota/immer/readme.md

 # Immer

-_Create the next immutable state tree by simply modifying the current tree_
+_Your personal assistant for creating your next immutable state_

 ---